sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### Merge request

 Create a merge request & wait for a required code review before merging to `main`.
-Review comments are closed by the reviewer & not the branch owner.
+Review comments should be closed by the reviewer & not the branch owner.
 Rebase before merge so that your commits end up on top of the history.
-**Note** Storybook is published to URL `<review-environment>/komponenter/`
+**Note** Storybook is published to URL `<review-environment>/storybook/`

 ℹ️ _Tip:_ Rebase commit history with [git-rebase](https://git-scm.com/docs/git-rebase)